January 12, 2022

 Tours of the Statue of Liberty typically means a guide will meet you in Battery Park and lead you through one or both islands.
 It can make the whole experience easier and more meaningful.

-There are dozens of different companies that offer tours to the Statue of Liberty.
-Sites like TripAdvisor and GetYourGuide list options.
+There are several companies that offer tours to the Statue of Liberty.
+Sites like Tripadvisor and GetYourGuide list options.
 Read reviews and get to know more about the company and what they offer before making your decision.

 What’s usually included: Typically a tour company will include your ticket in the cost of the tour.
 Just double check where exactly the tour will take you.
 Some companies offer tickets to the pedestal while others only guide you around the island.
 There are no tours allowed inside the museum or crown.
 So be prepared to tour the museum on your own, and make sure to purchase your own ticket if you wish to visit the crown.